danielmoreira/my-academic-website/content/post/bettersoc/index.md

 Consider, for instance, training video footages collected in China.
 It is very [unlikely](https://www.nationalgeographic.com/travel/destinations/asia/china/black-tourist-china/) that black people will be represented in such a dataset.

-Limitations of this nature comprise what I call *nonobservance of diversity* and are the potential cause of many [technological failures](http://www.cnn.com/2009/TECH/12/22/hp.webcams/index.html) in the presence of underrepresented groups.
+Limitations of this nature comprise what I call *ignorance of diversity* and are the potential cause of many [technological failures](http://www.cnn.com/2009/TECH/12/22/hp.webcams/index.html) in the presence of underrepresented groups.
 Unfortunately, glitches like these may go [beyond the technological aspects](https://www.forbes.com/sites/mzhang/2015/07/01/google-photos-tags-two-african-americans-as-gorillas-through-facial-recognition-software/#41ebc8e8713d) and prejudice the rights of equality in face of diversity.
 To cope with this problem, similar to the privacy protection strategy, synthetic identities can be used to diversify the recorded individuals by performing face replacement, providing controlled variation of not only ethnicity but also of age and of gender.

-I'm having the chance to tackle the lack of privacy and nonobservance of diversity in image and video datasets through the [SREFV](/project/srefv) project.
+I'm having the chance to tackle the lack of privacy and ignorance of diversity in image and video datasets through the [SREFV](/project/srefv) project.

 ## Accountability